benfred/implicit/README.md

 #### Optimal Configuration

-I'd recommend configure SciPy to use Intel's MKL matrix libraries.
+I'd recommend configuring SciPy to use Intel's MKL matrix libraries.
 One easy way of doing this is by installing the Anaconda Python distribution.

 For systems using OpenBLAS, I highly recommend setting 'export OPENBLAS_NUM_THREADS=1'.
 This disables its internal multithreading ability, which leads to substantial speedups for this package.
+Likewise for Intel MKL, setting 'export MKL_NUM_THREADS=1' should also be set.

 Released under the MIT License